I have a small family, and around the holidays I envy big huge family dinners.

 It’s not even that I don’t love these four people more than anything in the world.

 Some of my friends from large families wouldn't trade their Million Cousin Dinners for the world, but others tell me I’ve got it all wrong.
-Those big events, they claim, at best fail to live up to my warm fuzzy expectations, and at worst, are like being trapped in a Smart Car with with a large farty dog.
+Those big events, they claim, are nowhere near my warm, fuzzy illusion, and sometimes feel like being trapped in a Smart Car with with a large farty dog.

 Well, okay then.